-If you are wondering how to transfer voice memos from iPhone to computer, or wonder where they went when you synced them, we’ve got a quick tutorial to help you out.
+If you are wondering how to transfer voice memos from iPhone to computer, or wonder where they went when you synced them, we’ve got a tutorial going over a couple methods to help you out.

-Step 1: Launch the Voice Memos app and select the memo you want to transfer.
-Then tap on the Share icon, as seen on the screenshot below.
+1) Launch the Voice Memos app, tap Edit in the user right, and select the memos you want to transfer.
+Then tap on the Share icon at the bottom left.

-Step 3: A new email will be automatically populated with the memo file.
+3) A new email will be automatically populated with the memo files.
 Simply type in your email address, or the email address of your preferred recipient, then send the email.

 WARNING: Although very simple, using iTunes to import your voice memos can mess up your iTunes library.
 This post assumes that you are connecting your iPhone to your own iTunes library and that you sync your music between iTunes and your iPhone.
 The risk is that if you have songs on your iPhone, but none in your iTunes library, the syncing process might overwrite what’s on your iPhone.
 That means it could potentially delete the music on your iPhone.
 You have to be very careful and be sure the music that’s on iTunes is the music you want on your iPhone.
 If no, and regardless of the situation, it is a much better solution to simply email the voice memos to yourself to save them to your computer as described above.

-Step 3: Select “Music” from the tab options in the sidebar.
+3) Select Music from the tab options in the sidebar.

-Step 1: Select the “Music” icon from the top navigation bar in iTunes, then select Playlists from that top navigation bar.
+Select the Music icon from the top navigation bar in iTunes, then select Playlists from that top navigation bar.

 From there, you can play the memos, but you can also drag and drop them to your computer’s desktop and put them in folders, or share them via email for example.